 When Tutator started working with GDP they had realized that the Open Source CMS platform they were using was not really adapted to their needs and they were looking for an alternative.

-Starting in late 2015 Tutator started the development of the next generation CMS system for the GDP project based on Tutator CMS platform.
+In late 2015, Tutator started the development of the next generation CMS system for the GDP project based on Tutator CMS platform.
 This was a complex project which included a CMS application, historical data tracking and report and BMP rules built-in.
 The new system allows remote researchers to submit new data or update existing data for review by the GDP staff before the data is committed to the database, greatly expanding the reach and capabilities of the overall project.

 The CMS application interfaced with a WordPress web site through a secure REST API.
 The WordPress site also included SEO optimization to increase the visibility of the GDP teamwork.